AbszG/django-repo/README.md

 # django-repo
 Frequent django implementations based on django defaults.

-this repo is made for testing purposes, please look for more advanced and secure methods in django docs and internet.
+this repo is made for testing purposes, please look for more advanced and secure methods in django docs and the internet.

 Please read the comments.